 Probing is used to detect decay in checks and pockets and is generally done with a wire brush.
 Rot should be suspected when wood yields after firm pressure is exerted on the wood within deep cracks and pockets.
-Suspicious areas will be investigated by boring.
 Care must be taken during probing to avoid jabbing into the surface of the wood being tested, as this may damage fungus resistant wood and allow rot to start in less resistant areas.